Changissnz/selfinterest/README.md

 above the median, phenomena rich for dramatization showcasing the intrigue in the reactive intersection of family and wealth.
 A state that allows for freedom of the individual seldom takes the additional step of sponsoring any arbitrary individual without also observing their familial background as well as achievements in wealth and other areas.
+The theme of the state deforming individual volition, so that the present privileged stay privileged and intellect becomes crippled lest it is fixed for the utility of the higher-ranked, is a frequent counter-example against the state by a certain kind of republican type that prioritizes the local zone of their immediate control and their self-identification.
+Imagine the countless lives that know the world is a world bigger than their locality, yet they are as tied to the land as the grass that grows on it, and maybe subject to the tyranny of local aristocrats and the stupidity of the base alike.
+Also imagine that the state that can provide a social system without supporting the definitions borne from blood and inheritance, in turn, cannot provide enough structure for the individual to thrive as such without having to take additional steps to excel as a "political animal" or a "social creature" in these environments of loose definition, albeit of representation still as officious as the local traditionalism.
 This goes to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.